Robbie Hummel: International career

 With his lower back injury healing daily, Hummel was selected for the USA Men's 2009 World University Games in Belgrade, Serbia under Wisconsin head coach Bo Ryan.
 Along with the likes of fellow Big Ten players Evan Turner and Talor Battle, Hummel helped lead Team USA to the Bronze medal against Israel, finishing with a 6–1 record.
 Pulling down a team single-game-high ten rebounds, he averaged 7.3 points and 3.4 rebounds per game.

 Retirement and 3x3 career

 On October 4, 2017, Hummel announced he was retiring from professional basketball in order to become a studio analyst and color commentator for ESPN and Big Ten Network.
 In 2017, Hummel signed a three-year broadcasting contract with multiple networks followed by a two-year deal with the same.
 Following the Big Ten's signing of a new media deal that included NBC and Fox and left out ESPN, Hummel signed with the two former networks and left the latter.

-Hummel is a regular contributor on Westwood One Sports as well as Sirius XM.
+Hummel is a regular contributor on Westwood One Sports as well as SiriusXM.